International Student FAQ

 Is there an international advisor?

-Yes, Lawrence Tech has an entire group of advisor to help with every special need an international student might have.
-Stop by the Office of International Programs to find out more about the services provide, or visit their website: www.ltu.edu/international/.asp.
+Yes, Lawrence Tech has a group of advisors to help with every special need an international student might have.
+Stop by the Office of International Programs to find out more about the services provided, or visit their website: www.ltu.edu/international/.asp.

 Do I need to bring a computer to LTU?

-No, Lawrence Tech provides wireless laptops, and tablet PCs to all undergraduate students through our Laptop Initiative.
+No, Lawrence Tech provides wireless laptops, and tablet PCs to all undergraduate students through our LTuZone.
 Students pay a deposit that is refunded upon return of the laptop.
 Graduate students can pay to lease a laptop if laptops are available.

 What do I need to do to drive in the US?

-You may drive with the International Driver's License until you are eligible to apply for a Michigan Driver's License after your social security number is issued.
+You may drive with the International Driver's License until you are eligible to apply for a Michigan Driver's License.
+Details on the procedures to apply for a Michigan Driver's License is available in the Office of International Programs.

 When can I start taking classes?